ashleysimpson/website-design/README.md

 * Scale and cropping, doing this to images makes things way more interesting
 * Anchoring content on a page to keep things from getting lost in the page
 * Grid anchoring is very important to the design
-* Seperate out the design from the development to make things easier (mocks and then code)
+* Separate out the design from the development to make things easier (mocks and then code)
 * Can create more stylized layouts to show people interesting layouts
 * Need to practice more to get better at things, you cannot expect to be a good designer without putting in the effort
 * Be mindful that designers go through entire degrees to acquire their skills so simply following an online course will not make you a designer (ie. try not to upset the designers you work with)